michaelhush/M-LOOP/docs/install.rst

 2. Install the latest release of :ref:`sec-M-LOOP`.
 3. (Optional) :ref:`Test<sec-Testing>` your M-LOOP install.

 If you are having any trouble with the installation you may need to check your the :ref:`package dependencies<sec-dependencies>` have been correctly installed.
-If you ares still having trouble, you can `Link submit an issue <https://github.com/michaelhush/M-LOOP/issues>`_ to the GitHub.
+If you ares still having trouble, you can `submit an issue <https://github.com/michaelhush/M-LOOP/issues>`_ to the GitHub.

 .. _sec-anaconda: